resync/resync/CONTRIBUTING.md

 If submitting a pull request:

+   * Understand that this code and any merged contributions are covered by an Apache 2.0 license
    * Please discuss in a issue before submitting a pull request for significant changes.
    * Please submit pull requests against the `develop` branch (changes are collected there before making a release).
    * Please follow [PEP8](https://www.python.org/dev/peps/pep-0008/) and [PEP257](https://www.python.org/dev/peps/pep-0257/) style rules.